geedino07/devops-terraform/README.md

 ## 04 - Variables and Outputs

 Introduces the concepts of variables which enable Terraform configurations to be flexible and composable.
-Refactors web application to use these features.
+Refactors web application to use these features

 ## 05 - Language Features